Canada Spousal Sponsorship: Requirements, Eligibility, Process & Documents for Indians

 Permanent Residence

 Eligible sponsors must be at least 18 years old, agree to financially support the sponsored partner for 3 years from PR, and meet relationship-genuineness rules under IRPR section 4(1).
-Total government fees are CAD 1,205 per adult — CAD 85 sponsorship fee, CAD 545 processing fee, and CAD 575 Right of Permanent Residence Fee — plus CAD 85 for biometrics.
+Total government fees are CAD 1,205 per adult (consisting of a CAD 85 sponsorship fee, CAD 545 processing fee, and CAD 575 Right of Permanent Residence Fee) plus CAD 85 for biometrics.
 There is no minimum income requirement, no language test, no points-based score, and no work experience requirement.
 Outland spousal applications from India process in approximately 12 months; inland applications process in 11 months.
 Inland applicants can apply for a Spousal Open Work Permit (SOWP) while their PR is in process.

 Eligibility